african-pathogen-archive/projects-svc/README.md

 ## JWT Token

+Projects Service's currently uses its own cookie - this will be replaced with the one from Ego later, but can currently be generated through the UI.

-Currently the generated token needs to be manually saved as a cookie...todo.
+A valid JWT from Ego is still needed (to call groups endpoint) and needs to be manually added as EGOJWT cookie